JorgePe/QRCodeDispatcher/QRCodeDispatcher-WebApp.md

 Then we upload the required files:
 - 'app.py' to the main folder
-- 'index.html' and 'aviso.html' to the 'temlates' folder
+- 'index.html' and 'message.html' to the 'templates' folder

 And finally we edit the WSGI configuration file, deleting the HELLO WORLD part at the beggining of the fileno inicio